cshawky/CsTool.Logger/README.md

 CsTool.Logger will operate alongside NLog and Serilog but only if full namespaces are used to differentiate between "Logger" classes.
 CsTool.Logger supports multiple logging streams.

-## Version Information and Caveat
+## Version Information and Caveats

-CsTool.Logger.dll	Version 2.0.0 Beta
+CsTool.Logger.dll	Version 2.0.0 Beta (Stable)

 Download binaries from https://github.com/cshawky/CsTool.Logger/releases/tag/V2.0.0-Beta.0

+The latest release is currently only available by downloading the project and compiling it.
+NuGet packaging is on the list of things to do.

 The toolset DLL is labelled Version 2 as this project is a consolidation/simplification of earlier logging implementations (v1.x) to a form suitable for sharing and caring.
 This is the author's first sizeable project release to GitHub.
 The author only codes part time, more so as a hobby than anything else.
 Use in the work environment is limited, though an earlier synchronous release (v1) of this code has been included in critical real-time applications that have been operating 24x7 quite successfully for many years dating back to .NET 2.0.
 The asynchronous queueing was not present.
 An even earlier release would support C, C++ on GCC, windows and embedded systems.
 As such the underlying framework as simple as it is should be mature.
 The author uses this logger library in every single project.

-V2 was created and bench marked against both NLog and Serilog as an exercise to determine if it was productive to continue supporting one's own logger library or adopting a 3rd party library.
+V2 is stable and was created and bench marked against both NLog and Serilog as an exercise to determine if it was productive to continue supporting one's own logger library or adopting a 3rd party library.
 The conclusion was to maintain one's own library (due to simplicity and good performance) but massage it into a form that might be re useable by others.
 Deep inspection of the source code may identify the odd inconsistency in functional comments, i.e. referencing a feature that does not appear to exist in this release.
 This is a consequence of migrating legacy code, simplifying and removing code bloat et al to create this simpler implementation.

 From a GitHub release perspective, this is my first release so I am not sure what issues might arise from others downloading and using it.
 Please consider it a Beta Release and conduct some testing of your own.
 The author has tested this with single and multiple log producers during performance load tests but does not consider this testing definitive.
 Testing was conducted with .NET Framework 4.8 and Core 3.1 only.
 The current release has been updated to use the latest .NET runtimes 4.8.1 and 7.0 respectively.